-Healthy Night Time Routine Checklist for Better Sleep
+Healthy Night Time Routine for Over Thinkers: Get Better Sleep

 If you’re like me, the biggest thing that prevents you from a good night’s rest is your mind!
 Swirling thoughts, crazy ideas, silly what-ifs, and replays of the day’s events all bang around together up there like a ball in a pinball machine, making it really hard to relax and go to sleep.

 It’s all apart of our brain trying to process the day and catalogue it away in our memory.
 But, boy, can it make it difficult to fall asleep on time!

 As much as biology plays a part in this, I also think it’s a way the devil tries to get us down and mess with us.
 Overthinking and racing thoughts are just a couple of the mechanisms the enemy uses to destroy our peace.

 And what a better time to do it than when we’re lying in bed!

 It’s the perfect place for Satan to sneak in because we’re undistracted.
 Also, he knows that if we don’t get good rest, then he can more easily put us in a bad mood the next day, steal our joy, and prevent us from being a light in other people’s lives!
 Creating a grumpy Christian is one of the devil’s favorite hobbies!

 I’ve discovered that creating a relaxing bedtime routine is the key.
 Taking back our minds and our rest is easier than you think!

 This time is very important because it isn’t the time that you necessarily get into bed, or the time that you start beginning your nightly routine.
 This is the time that you desire to actually fall asleep.